CathalRyan96/Distributed-Systems/README.md

  ServiceSetup will contain a main method which instantiates DatabaseServiceImpl and binds the Remote Object into the RMI registry using the name “databaseservice”.

-<h3>Problems I encountered</h3>
+<h2>Problems I encountered</h2>
-I was unable to fully connect both the REST side and the RMI side of the project together.
+I didn't get the project working fully so some of the features mentioned do not work as of now.
+I had a good idea of how both the REST and RMI components should work but I couldn't fully figure out how to get them to work together